 Google Flutter for Mobile Development: is it a Good Idea?

-    In the world of mobile development, things are changing very rapidly, and some technologies are replaced by others, more advanced ones.
+In the world of mobile development, things are changing very rapidly, and some technologies are being replaced by others, more advanced ones.
 Of course, everyone willing to succeed must keep up with the times.
-That’s why we're doing our best to follow the latest IT innovations and test new solutions in search of the one perfectly meeting market requirements and customer needs.
+That’s why we're doing our best to follow the latest IT innovations and test new solutions in search of the one that perfectly meets market requirements and customer needs.

 Moreover, we’re eagerly sharing our experience with you.
 And today we’d like to introduce you to Flutter, Google’s mobile app SDK.
 Flutter apps are becoming quite popular nowadays, and it's really interesting (and also useful) to figure out the reasons for the growing demand.

 We’re going to tell you what Flutter is and how it works.
 Also, you’ll know when and how to use Flutter, and what are the benefits of this solution.

 Simply put, you'll be able to decide on whether you should create apps with Flutter.
 You’ll have all the information you need to make up your mind.

 It is probably no secret to you that there are a few ways to build mobile programs; these ways include native, cross-platform, and hybrid development.

 Sure, many prefer native development when the app is created in a language native to a certain platform: such as Java (Android), Objective-C (iOS).
 And, of course, this method has a lot of advantages, among which is the ability to use all the features and benefits of a specific operating system.

 Though, the native approach has its drawbacks: let's say, in order to implement the same algorithms and user (or business) scenarios, developers must create a program for several environments in different languages.
 This means the company should increase its working time, budget, and efforts to maintain the final product.
 Agree, it’s tiring, difficult, and rather expensive.